3D-rendered coronavirus with spike proteins.

 The Importance of Trust

-Research provides that trust is the backbone of social and economic recovery.
-To get back to normal life, people must feel safe.
-They trust that others are looking after their safety as well.
+Research shows that trust is the backbone of social and economic recovery.
+To return to normal life, people must feel safe and trust that others look after their safety.

 In restaurants, restoring trust means that the kitchen must show that the food is handled with the highest hygiene standards.
 Other safety measures will be more likely to be digital.
 There will be a boom in digital menus.
 This will not be used to order takeaway.
 However, it will be used when eating at the restaurant.
 Soon, the owner would print a Q.R. code on the table.